drewf24/world-airbnb/writeup/writeup.md

     ##    <dbl>   <dbl>
     ## 1    100     110

-A visualizaing of the bootstrap distribution for median price is shown
+A visualization of the bootstrap distribution for median price is depicted below:
-below:

 ![](writeup_files/figure-gfm/boot_dist_median_visu-1.png)<!-- -->